An example of ‘Story’

 We’ve seen that any inspiring Story is built from seven basic building blocks:

-Let’s take extra care to make sure that each one on its own is tediously uninspiring and bland.
-Let’s say unexciting things like “We are facing a difficult situation” and “We have all the tools we need.”
+To do this, let’s take extra care to make sure that each one on its own is tediously uninspiring and bland.
+Let’s say dull, unexciting things like “We are facing a difficult situation” and “We have all the tools we need.”

-Now let’s see what happens when we put all these dull building blocks together in a way that tells a Story:
+And now let’s see what happens when we put these bland building blocks together in a way that tells a Story:

 “We are facing a difficult situation.
 It is unlike anything we have experienced before.
 But we come from a long line of people who have faced similar situations and overcome them.
 We can’t stay as we are, or go back to where we were: we have to move forward.
 And if we go in the direction I am suggesting then we have the opportunity to build something very special together.
-If we do this then we will be upholding our most important values and principles.
-We already have all the tools we need.
+In doing this we will also uphold our most important values and principles.
+We already have all the tools we need and we know how to do what needs to be done.
 The only question is: will you join us now to play your part for those who will come after?”

 .

-Each of these sentences on its own is full, flat, and lifeless.
-But like your mother’s cooking or the recipe for gunpowder, combining these ingredients in the right amounts and the right order can create something that is inspiring and explosive!
+Each of these sentences on its own is dull, flat, and lifeless.
+But like your mother’s cooking or the recipe for gunpowder, combining these ingredients in the right amounts and the right order can create something that is explosive and inspiring!

 If this can happen with the deliberately dull words I chose, just imagine the inspiration you could create with your Story.

-What is the Story you are currently telling yourself and the people around you about where you now, where you are going, why, and how you are going to get there?
+What is the Story you are currently telling yourself and the people around you about where you are going, why, and how you are going to get there?
 What would happen if you told a more inspiring Story?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.